Mrudhula Bhaskar

 Mrudhula Basker, also known as Naveena, is an Indian actress.
 She is best known for her role in the 2014 film Vallinam, directed by Arivazhagan Venkatachalam, and Ice Cream 2, directed by Ram Gopal Varma.
-She also performed in the Tamil movies Marumunai and Thilagar.
-She debuted in the Kannada film industry with the film Bablusha, directed by Venkat Bhardwaj.
+She also performed in the Tamil films Marumunai and Thilagar.
+She debuted in Kannada cinema with the film Bablusha, directed by Venkat Bhardwaj.

-Bhaskar is also the founder and artistic director of the Nrithyamoksh School of Dance where she trains people in the field Bharathanatyam.
+Bhaskar is also the founder and artistic director of Nritya Moksh School, a Bharatanatyam dance school.
+She has a law degree from CMR Law School.